JonathanKelsi/pwnable.kr/collision.md

 For example, the MD5 hash of the string "Hello, world!" is `ed076287532e86365e841e92bfc50d8c`.
 MD5 is a cryptographic hash function with a 128-bit hash value, and it is one of the most widely used hash functions in the world.

 A hash collision is a pair of inputs that hash to the same value.
-For example, the strings "Hello, world!" and "Hello, world!!" both hash to `ed076287532e86365e841e92bfc50d8c`.

 Hash collisions are dangerous because they can be used to create fake data.
 For example, if a hash collision is found for a password hash, an attacker can use the collision to log in as the user with that password.

 ### Exploit